1akpy/OpenSuno-and-ApiSuno/README.md

 <br/>

-Pass any Suno link → get MP3, cover image and metadata.
-No API key.
-No auth.
+Just drop a Suno link — get a direct MP3 URL, cover image and track metadata back in seconds.

 <br/>